Peggy Lisenbee, PhD

 BS, Family Relations & Child Development, Oklahoma State University, 1985

-Technology integration; early literacy; active learning; teacher action research; early childhood pedagogy
+Technology integration; early literacy; active learning; teacher action research; early childhood development; pedagogy

 - Lisenbee, P.S.
-(In Press).
+(2018).
 Field experiences support agency towards effective pedagogy.
 In S.Harris (Ed.).
 Effective Teaching: Educators Perspective of Meaning Making in Higher Education, (pp.).
 Charlotte, NC: Information Age Publishing.

 - Lisenbee, P.S.
-(In Press).
+(2018).
 Fostering children’s use of problem solving strategies, 2018 Conference Proceedings, Hawaii International Conference on Education Conference.

 - Lisenbee, P.S.
 (2017).
 The role of literacy tutoring as a method for improving pedagogical knowledge, skills, and dispositions of preservice teachers.
 In J. Pilgrim, L.A.
 Sharp, & E. Hendrix (Eds.).
 Texas Association for Literacy Education Yearbook: Literacy Alive and Well!
 Supporting Effective Literacy Instruction for All Learners, Volume 4 (pp. 28-39).

 - Lisenbee, P.S.
 (2016).
 Generation gap between students’ needs and teachers’ use of technology in classrooms, Journal of Literacy and Technology, 17(3), 100-125.

 - Lisenbee, P.S., Hallman, C. & Landry, D. (2015).
 Geocaching is catching student’s attention in the classroom, The Geography Teacher, 12(1).